 HIIT’s efficiency was looked at in a study by the ACSM, which concluded results based on a two week workout with high-intensity interval training being equivalent to an eight week workout with regular endurance training.

-HIIT has gained popularity among men and women all around the world and of all ages for its flexibility, as it can be done by almost anyone, notwithstanding one’s health history.
-And it can be done at any time, following any schedule.
+HIIT is popular among men and women all around the world and of all ages for its flexibility, as almost anyone can do it, notwithstanding their health history.
+And you can do it at any time, following any schedule.

 HIIT exercises are science based.
-These exercises come with specifications for different purposes of training, goals and preferences and are best performed exactly according to recommendations.
+These exercises come with specifications for different purposes of training, goals and preferences.
+It is best to perform them exactly according to recommendations.
 HIIT is an anaerobic exercise that helps a great deal with fat loss.

 What Exactly Is High Interval Training?

 HIIT is a type of training exercise that involves an active and full-force exercise sequence accompanied by an in-between recovery period.
-HIIT is designed for the participant to give a 100 percent effort to every workout exercise while giving them time to recover within certain periods after each set, during which the exercise is halted or switched to a much lower intensity.
+This type of exercise is designed for the participant to give a 100 percent effort to every workout exercise while giving them time to recover within certain periods after each set, during which the exercise is halted or switched to a much lower intensity.

-HIIT training is a cardio based exercise that is aimed at increasing one’s heart rate by at least 80 to 85%, producing more results with a mix of strength-training.
+HIIT training is a cardio exercise that aims at increase one’s heart rate by at least 80 to 85%, producing more results with a mix of strength-training.

-High-intensity interval training usually lasts for about 20 to 45 minutes, with the recovery period intervals included, making it an ideal workout for people who are pressed for time.
+High-intensity interval training usually lasts for about 20 to 45 minutes, including the recovery period intervals, making it an ideal workout for people who are short for time.